TERMS AND CONDITONS

 WHAT ARE COOKIES?

 Cookies are text files which are downloaded to your device when you visit a website.
-They are useful because they allow a website to recognise a user’s device.
+They are useful because they allow a website to recognize a user’s device.
 Cookies include a range of technologies, including:

 pixel tags (transparent graphic images placed on a web page or in an email, which indicate that a page or email has been viewed);